Ben 10: Omniverse (video game): Plot

-When a change in Teenage Ben's Omnitrix goes wrong, his new partner, Rook, is sent back in time, finding Ben from when he was eleven years old.
-Young Ben and Rook get into a fight with the villain Malware, who absorbs Rook's Proto-Tool and gains new, much stronger abilities, leading to a terrible alternative future timeline.
+When a change in 16-year-old Ben's Completed Omnitrix goes wrong, his new partner, Rook, is sent back in time, finding Ben from when he was 11-year-old.
+Young Ben and Rook get into a fight with Malware, who absorbs Rook's Proto-Tool and gains new, much stronger abilities, leading to a terrible alternative future timeline.

-Both young Ben and Teen Ben need to work together with his new partner Rook to solve the crime, fix the past and present, and defeat Malware.
+Both 11-year-old Ben and 16-year-old Ben need to work together with his new partner Rook to solve the crime, fix the past and present, and defeat Malware.